SherG/sherrieg/content/blog/what-comes-after-democracy/index.md

 <a href="https://fortune.com/2020/09/28/covid-buisnesses-shut-down-closed/" target="blank">Nearly 100,000 establishments that temporarily shut down due to the pandemic are now out of business</a><br/>
 By Anne Sraders and Lance Lambert in <em>Fortune</em> magazine

+<a href="https://www.bloomberg.com/opinion/articles/2022-06-27/factory-closures-from-aluminum-to-chicken-farming-are-going-to-become-common" target="blank">Many Winters Are Coming</a><br/>
+By Javier Blas for Bloomberg
+"Europe’s energy-intensive industries range from aluminum to chicken farming.
+All will be under threat of closure."